-- All server-capable administration nodes within the cluster must have similar capabilities.
-You must use all Altix ia64 systems or all Altix XE x86-64 systems.
-See also "Provide Enough Memory" on page 50. - An odd number of server-capable administration nodes or a tiebreaker with an even number of potential metadata servers.
+- An odd number of server-capable administration nodes or a tiebreaker with an even number of potential metadata servers.
 (SGI recommends that you always configure a stable client-only node as a tiebreaker, even for a cluster with an odd number of nodes.) - Server-capable administration nodes that are dedicated to CXFS and filesystems work.
-See "Dedicate Server-Capable Administration Nodes to CXFS Work" on page 53. - Server-capable administration nodes running Linux with the SGI Foundation Software listed in the release notes on all SGI Altix ia64 systems or all SGI Altix XE x86-64 systems.
-(For client-only nodes, see the release notes and CXFS 6 Client-Only Guide for SGI InfiniteStorage.) - At least one host bus adapter (HBA) as listed in the release notes. - A supported SAN hardware configuration.
+See "Dedicate Server-Capable Administration Nodes to CXFS Work" on page 55. - At least one host bus adapter (HBA) as listed in the release notes. - A supported SAN hardware configuration.
 For details about supported hardware, see the Entitlement Sheet that accompanies the release materials.
 (Using unsupported hardware constitutes a breach of the CXFS license.) - Use a network switch of at least 100baseT.
 (A network hub is not supported.) - A private 100baseT or Gigabit Ethernet TCP/IP network connected to each node.